EarthScope/rover/docs/commands.md

 Display what data would be downloaded if the `retrieve` equivalent command was run.

-The file argument should contain a list of SNCLs and timespans, as appropriate for calling an Availability service (eg http://service.iris.edu/irisws/availability/1/).
-Otherwise, if a SNCL and timespan are given, a (single-line) file will be automatically constructed containing that data.
+The file argument should contain a list of Net_Sta_Loc_Chans and timespans, as appropriate for calling an Availability service (eg http://service.iris.edu/irisws/availability/1/).
+Otherwise, if a N_S_L_C and timespan are given, a (single-line) file will be automatically constructed containing that data.

 ##### Significant Parameters